Flowing the leaves of a foliation with normal speed given by the logarithm of general curvature functions: A priori estimates for general speeds

 In the following we will always assume that $H\in C^{\infty}(S^n\times [0, T])$ is a solution of (\ref{flow_H}).
 We denote the outer and inner radii of the hypersurface $X(\cdot, t)$ determined by $H(\cdot,t)$ by $R(t)$ and $r(t)$, respectively, and set

 and

 The goal of the present section is to estimate the principal radii of curvatures of $X(\cdot, t)$ from below and above in terms of $r_0$, $R_0$ and initial data.

-We state two lemmas needed in the following. \begin{lem} Let $r$ and $R$ be the inner and outer radii of a uniformly convex hypersurface $X$ respectively.
+Lemma \ref{lemma_2.2}, Lemma \ref{lemma_2_3}, Lemma \ref{lemma_1}, Corollary \ref{korollar} and Lemma \ref{lemma_2} which will follow below are concerning their formulation the same as the corresponding ones in \cite{1} but refer here to a different flow.
+We state them for the convenience of the reader and present proofs when differences to \cite{1} appear.
+We begin with two lemmas needed in the following. \begin{lem} Let $r$ and $R$ be the inner and outer radii of a uniformly convex hypersurface $X$ respectively.
 Then there exists a dimensional constant $C$ such that

 where $R(x, \xi)$ is the principal radius of curvature of $X$ at the point with normal $x$ and along the direction $\xi$. \end{lem} \begin{proof} See \cite[Lemma 2.2]{1}. \end{proof} \begin{lem} Let $a(t), b(t) \in C^1([0, T])$ and $a(t)<b(t)$ for all $t$.
 Then there exists $h(t)\in C^{0,1}([0, T])$ such that